erinhengel/readability/README.md

 ## Instructions to replicators

-To generate all figures and tables in Hengel (2022), first navigate to project's root directory and then copy `4-confidential-data-not-for-publication/read.db` to `data/fixed/read.db`.[^CiteCount] Next, execute the following four steps.
+To generate all figures and tables in Hengel (2022), first navigate to the project's root directory and then copy `4-confidential-data-not-for-publication/read.db` to `data/fixed/read.db`.[^CiteCount] Next, execute the following four steps.

 1. Run `1-update-textatistic.py` in Python.
 2. Run `2-update-readability.R` in R.